akirosingh/awesome-climbing-web/README.md

 [JustBeta](https://www.justbeta.net/) - An aggregator site for climbing boulders

-[top100.dev](https://top100.dev/) - Eric Jerome's site for ranking to top 100 boulders in double digit and single digit range
+[top100.dev](https://top100.dev/) - Eric Jerome's site for ranking the top 100 boulders in double digit and single digit range

 [BoulderAreaDetector](https://github.com/pszemraj/BoulderAreaDetector) - A project to find boulders from satellite photos